JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/getting-started-maven/getting-started-with-maven.md

 ![Maven Output]({{ url_for('tutorial_img', filename='javascript/getting-started-maven/maven-output.png')}})

-where we can see the Kotlin standard library (under the folder `koltinjs-maven`) and the output of our application, which is the `kotlinjs-maven.js` file.
+where we can see the output of our application, which is the `kotlinjs-maven.js` file.

+In order to use this, we also need to include the Kotlin standard library in our application, i.e. `kotlin.js`, which was included as a dependency.
+By default, Maven does not expand the JAR as part of the build process, so we would need to add an additional step in our build to do so.

 For more information on the output generated please see [Kotlin to JavaScript](../kotlin-to-javascript/kotlin-to-javascript.html)

 ## Configuring Compiler Options